sharbelxo/HowToSmartContract/Preparation.md

 # Preparations & Installations
 Before we start this step-by-step tutorial, make sure you install Node.js and Git.
+Also, you need to download Visual Studio Code or any other IDE you are comfortable with.

 ## Installing Node.js
 Please make sure you have installed the LTS (Long Term Support) version of Node.js: